The Malawi Team

 Director of Building

 Charlie is a chartered structural engineer with 5 years experience working as a consultant on a mix of project sizes in London and has worked with The Mlambe Project for 4 years as building project manager.
-I’m this role Charlie uses his skills in structural design, technical drawing and construction project management to oversee The Mlambe Project sites remotely and on the ground.
-Charlie has seen the impact that well constructed homes and buildings can have on Malawian communities as in impassioned to use his skills to help provide more of them.
+In this role Charlie uses his skills in structural design, technical drawing and construction project management to oversee The Mlambe Project sites remotely and on the ground.
+Charlie has seen the impact that well constructed homes and buildings can have on Malawian communities and is impassioned to use his skills to help provide more of them.

 Director of Innovation and Charity Development